Year of entry 2024

 Leeds University Business School has also been named a Centre of Excellence by the CBI.

-As part of the CFA® University Affiliation Course, eligible students can apply for CFA® scholarships that cover the cost of registration for the CFA examination.
+As part of the CFA® University Affiliation, eligible students can apply for CFA® scholarships that cover the cost of registration for the CFA examination.

-This course develops your knowledge of international finance and business to an advanced level.
+This course develops your knowledge of banking and international finance to an advanced level.

-You will develop your existing skills in quantitative data analysis, applying financial methods and theories to solve complex business problems.
-Throughout the year you will examine the global financial sector as you study corporate finance, international banking and finance, and commercial banking.
+You'll develop your existing skills in quantitative data analysis, applying financial methods and theories to solve complex business problems.
+Throughout the year you'll examine the global financial sector as you study corporate finance, international banking and finance, and commercial banking.

-The course also provides the opportunity to gain specialist knowledge with your choice of optional modules in a range of subject areas, such as international investment, international business finance, economics, and accounting.
+Develop specialist knowledge with a choice of optional modules in a range of subject areas, including international investment, international business finance, organisation, and accounting.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.